thacherT1D/webdevstuff/Client_Side_Frameworks_(Angular)/Unit-1/08-intro-to-events.desc.md

 * ng-mouseover
 * ng-mouseup

 They all work just like `ng-click`.
-When a specific event is triggered, they will run a given method on the current $scope.
+When a specific event is triggered, they will run a given method on the current `vm`.

 **EXERCISE 8**

 Add a feature to a previous exercise using one of the event directives listed above

+Place your solution in the `Exercise 8` folder in the [exercises repository](https://github.com/gSchool/angular-intro-to-events).